Yandex Cloud

 3. Wait for the operation to complete.

-To verify that the transfer is operational, check the copy and replication processes.
+To make sure the transfer works correctly, test the copy and replication operations.

 Test the copy operationTest the copy operation

-1. Connect to the db1 database in your target Managed Service for ClickHouse® cluster.
+1. Connect to the db1 database in the Managed Service for ClickHouse® target cluster.

 2. Run this query: